JiangStein/Simple-Siamese-Network-for-Kinship-Recognition/README.md

-# Simple Siamese Network for Kinship Recognition
+# Simple Siamese Network for Kinship Recognition[0.636LB]
-A simple siamese network that recognize kinship through face.
+This is a simple implementation for solving kinship recognition problem on kaggle.
+Link to related competition:https://www.kaggle.com/c/recognizing-faces-in-the-wild/overview